mbechc/dynon/README.md

 # dynon

 What is my request.
 Use deep learning on all flight related metrics to learn about aircraft safety envelope.
-Ask pilot the least amount of questions per flight. fx how many PoB / Estimated weight above empty
+Ask pilot the least amount of questions per flight. fx how many PoB / Estimated weight above empty, this is my list of least amount of questions that cannot be calculated
 * Fuel weight, pilot, passenger, cargo weight - rest shall be gathered or calculated by ML

-* Deep learn all parameters and use that as baseline for future safety envelope
+Try to deep learn what is normal take-off distance and use that as baseline for future safety envelope

-Try to deep learn what is normal take-off distance
 * How do we know when we are airborne
 * What airspeed was required / desired when getting airborne
 * What whas the lenght of roll-off before getting airborne